yabwon/SAS_PACKAGES/packages/baseplus.md

 **Arguments description**:

 1. `archName`      - *Required*, name of the ZIP archive to be extracted.
-                     Name should be full, i.e., with the extension.
+                     Name should be full, i.e., with the extension!

 * `path=`          - *Optional*, a path pointing to zipped file location.
                      The path should be provided unquoted.
                      Default value is `WORK` location.

+* `pathRef=`       - *Optional*, a fileref to path pointing to zipped file location.
+                     The `path`, if not null, has precedense over the `pathRef`.

 * `target=`        - *Optional*, a path pointing to target location where files will be extracted.
                      The path should be provided unquoted.
                      Default value is `WORK` location.

+* `target=`        - *Optional*, a fileref to path pointing to target location where files will be extracted.
+                     The `target`, if not null, has precedense over the `targetRef`.

 * `list = 0`       - *Optional*, default value is `0`,
                      indicates if zip content should be listed in the log.